ICT-IGCSE 0417

 18.1 create a database structure

-• design and use suitable software tools to create an appropriate database record structure
+Candidates should be able to:• design and use suitable software tools to create an appropriate database record structure

 – define the terms flat file database and relational database